Banished/banishedproductions.org/_posts/shows/artillery/0001-01-01-artillery-tool-library.md

 - $100 fee + min.
 9 Volunteer Hours per year (see below for details on Volunteer Hours).
 Valid for 1 year at the time of sign-up.

 - Are you an artist?
-Ask us in person about our Struggling Artist Concession.
+Ask us in person about our **Struggling Artist Concession**.

 _Notes:  One membership = one person, rather than one group or theater company.
 Membership is contingent on completion of the Membership Application and approval by the organizers._